open-telemetry/opentelemetry.io/content/en/docs/languages/java/performance.md

 ### Allocate more memory for the application

-Increasing the maximum heap size of the JVM using the `--Xmx<size>` option might help in alleviating agent overhead issues, as instrumentations can generate a large number of short-lived objects in memory.
+Increasing the maximum heap size of the JVM using the `-Xmx<size>` option might help in alleviating agent overhead issues, as instrumentations can generate a large number of short-lived objects in memory.